-In the kitchen pictured above, white painted cabinets, stainless steel appliances, and an accent color on the island establish an a polished updated style.
-Open shelving displays bowls, mugs, teacups, and pitchers, all a uniform white.
-Built-in island bookshelves and hanging pots and pans create a feeling of use without creating clutter.
+In the kitchen pictured below, white painted cabinets, stainless steel appliances, and an accent color on the island establish an a polished updated style.
+Open shelving on the island provides useful and decorative storage.
 Far from boring, sterile, or crowded, this beautifully decorated space says much about the owner.

 Transitional with a Twist

-This kitchen uses CliqStudios Dayton style doors in the painted finish Urban Stone.
+This kitchen uses CliqStudios Shaker style doors in the painted finish light gray.
 It’s painted doors and bar handles make the space feel modern, but the natural hardwood floors don’t allow it to feel stark.
 Instead, it feels warm and inviting, with plants and a teapot set out.

 This California kitchen uses a blue island to create a furniture like feel.
 Using two-toned cabinetry helps to create visual appeal, and separates the island from the rest of the kitchen as an area that can double as seating.
 The greenery scattered through the two rooms and the cool blue-grey walls add more color without being too much.

 Minimalist and Playful

-In this kitchen, CliqStudios style 31 doors in the finish Harbor paired with pink walls, wooden counters, and mixed pendant lighting creates an entirely unique room.
+In this kitchen, CliqStudios Slab doors in the finish blue-gray paired with pink walls, wooden counters, and mixed pendant lighting creates an entirely unique room.
 The many varying colors, textures, patterns, and art pieces feel stylized and personal.
 Different bowls and baskets throughout the kitchen hold different types of plants, all tying into the greenery outside the massive window over the sink.